 - Leading White Collar Defense Attorneys (International Who’s Who of Business Crime Lawyers)

 Mr. Bauer is the Global Co-Chair of Latham & Watkins' White Collar Defense and Investigations Practice.

 Mr. Bauer’s more noteworthy public cases include:

-- PG&E San Bruno Explosion Cases: Trial counsel in a two-month criminal trial, in which no individuals were indicted and the fine was reduced from US$1.14 billion to just US$3 million and civil counsel for hundreds of lawsuits
+- PG&E San Bruno Explosion Cases: Defended grand jury investigation, with no individuals indicted; Trial counsel in a two-month criminal trial in which the fine was reduced from US$1.14 billion to just US$3 million; Civil counsel for hundreds of personal injury lawsuits

 - Silicon Valley Voicemail Case: Won a complete defense verdict in the infamous Jasmine v.
 Marvell trade secrets case following a two-month jury trial